Every DL should be a VL

 Utilising video laryngoscopy can improve first time intubation compared to standard intubations.3 Video assisted intubation can be 5 times less likely to perform an oesophageal intubation.3

-There are a number of benefits associated with VL over SL intubations:
+There are a number of benefits associated with VL over DL intubations:

 - Improved Cormack-Lehane views4